Akashgourav265/Heart_disease_prediction-/README.md

 ## 🚀 Live Application

-The application is built using **Streamlit** and can be run locally.
+The application is built using **Streamlit** and can be easily run on your local machine.

 ```bash
 python -m streamlit run app.py